Lorentzo1/ExchangeRatesFetcher/README.md

 Web scraping is achieved by use of HtmlAgilityPack library\
 Url for http client is loaded through Option pattern\
 In-memory cache is used to improve performance and in order to store data in intermediate- layer\
-Background Service is used to refresh the cache and keeping the data up to date.\
+Background Service is used to refresh the cache and keeping the data up to date